elo-enterprises/k8s-tools/README.md

  If the named targets are all well-behaved, this *might* be pipe-safe, but in general it's possible for the subprocess output to be out of order.
-If you do want legible structured output that *prints* in ways that are concurrency-safe, here's a hint: emit nothing, or emit minified JSON output with printf and 'jq -c', and there is a good chance you can consume it.
+If you do want *legible, structured output* that *prints* in ways that are concurrency-safe, here's a hint: emit nothing, or emit minified JSON output with printf and 'jq -c', and there is a good chance you can consume it.
 Printf should be atomic on most platforms with JSON of practical size?
 And crucially, 'jq .' handles object input,